vicsanity623/Idle-RPG/DIRECTIVES.md

 1. Does the console show `SyntaxError`?
 (If yes, fix).
 2. Is there duplicate HTML?
 (If yes, fix).
 3. Is there "Bot-Talk" in the code?
 (If yes, fix).
+4. Do projectiles actually hit the enemies and trigger a visual burst?
+(If no, fix).